lucky-vers/Cryptonite-Taskphase/Writeup.md

 # Level 7 → 8

 The password for level 8 is stored in the file data.txt next to the word millionth.
-We take advantage of a new command, `grep` to find the password here. `grep` is essentially a search tool to find text in plaintext files quickly and easily.
+We take advantage of a new command, `grep` to find the password here. `grep` is essentially a search tool to find text in plaintext files quickly and easily

 ```
 bandit7@bandit:~$ grep millionth data.txt